-See section V for detailed information on qualifications for each category of scientific and professional staff.
-These have been calculated using the method described in Netten et al. (1998).
-Current cost information has been provided by the Department of Health and Social Care and Health Education England (HEE).
-To calculate the cost per hour including qualifications for each profession, the appropriate expected annual cost shown in schema 18 should be divided by the number of working hours.
+See Section V for detailed information on qualifications for each category of scientific and professional staff.
+These have been calculated using the method described in Netten et al. (1998).3 Current cost information has been gathered from various sources (see Schema 18).
+To calculate the cost per hour including qualifications for each profession, the appropriate expected annual cost shown in Schema 18 should be divided by the number of working hours.
 This can then be added to the cost per working hour.